 Neutral colours such as grey and khaki are notorious for exhibiting metamerism because it can be relatively easy to mix the dyes or pigments required to match a colour under one light source but the spectral reflection curve of the mixture may be significantly different from the spectral reflection curve of the original sample and so under a different light source with a different spectral curve the colour will no longer match.

-Our website provides further information on the variety of colour matching lamps available to be fitted into VeriVide cabinets to ensure that your product does not exhibit metamerism.
+Our website provides further information on the variety of standardised light sources available to be fitted into VeriVide cabinets to ensure that your product does not exhibit metamerism.